Wxlfixe/Wxlfixe.github.io/README.md

       <div class="book-icon">📗</div>
       <div>
         <h3>Science in Action Series</h3>
         <p>This site is designed as a companion to the Science in Action textbook series used in Alberta schools.
-PDFs for each section's notes and practice tests are linked to their corresponding pages — just click Notes or Practice Test on any section to open the resource.</p>
+THIS DOES NOT MEAN YOU SHOULD ABANDON YOUR CURRENT NOTES AND FLASHCARDS.
+THE CURRICULUM IS BOUND TO CHANGE</p>
       </div>
     </div>
     <div style="margin-top: 1.2rem; background: rgba(10,40,15,0.8); border: 1px solid rgba(77,184,102,0.18); border-radius: 14px; padding: 1.5rem 2rem;">